-While the diagnosis of Small Cell Lung Cancer is less common, this form of lung cancer is more aggressive.
-While it develops in the lungs, Small Cell Lung Cancer can metastasize to other parts of the body.
+While diagnosing Small Cell Lung Cancer is less common, this form of lung cancer is more aggressive.
+While it develops in the lungs, Small Cell Lung Cancer can metastasize to other body parts.

 This classification of lung cancer is also referred to as:

 Chemical exposure: Certain professions where workers are regularly exposed to harmful chemicals can lead to an increased risk.
-They include but are not limited to:
+They include but are not limited to the following:

-Medical history: Individuals who have had previous exposure to radiation have an increased risk.
+Medical history: Individuals with previous exposure to radiation have an increased risk.

 Some signs and symptoms of lung cancer are:

 With both types of lung cancer, signs and symptoms often appear when the disease is advanced.
-They are different for each person.
+However, they are different for each person.
 It’s important to discuss any questions or concerns you may have with your physician.

 Screening & Diagnosis

-Group 1 individuals age 55 to 77 with a 30 or more pack year history who currently smoke or quit less than 15 years ago
+Group 1 individuals aged 55 to 77 with a 30 or more pack-year history who currently smoke or quit less than 15 years ago

-Group 2 individuals aged 50 or older with a 20 or more pack year history who are either current or former smokers with at least 1 additional risk factor such as personal history of lung cancer, family history of lung cancer in first degree relatives, radon exposure, and occupational exposure
+Group 2 individuals aged 50 or older with a 20 or more pack-year history who are either current or former smokers with at least one additional risk factor such as the personal history of lung cancer, family history of lung cancer in first-degree relatives, radon exposure, and occupational exposure

-Several tests can be used to diagnose lung cancer, to determine the type and staging and identify specific genetic characteristics or gene mutations of a tumor including:
+Several tests can be used to diagnose lung cancer, determine the type and staging, and identify specific genetic characteristics or gene mutations of a tumor, including:

 Treatment for lung cancer can include: